A BusinessDay report shows that Nigeria’s tax income has decreased by 76% over 5 years; from ₦5 trillion in 2012 to ₦1.2 trillion by 2016.

 For a small business generating zero to minimal revenue and running lean, all these recurrent expenditures can sometimes be impossible to squeeze into a budget.

-There are a myriad of problems that can be classified under this particular class; a lack of information is one of the major reasons small businesses in Nigeria do not pay taxes.
+There are a myriad of problems that classified under this particular class; a lack of information is one of the major reasons small businesses in Nigeria do not pay taxes.
 Ninety percent of the startup and small business owners interviewed did not have the slightest inkling on what taxation for them entails.

 The process of even finding out what taxes I have to pay is too tedious and time wasting to bother, believe me I’ve tried.